How to Reduce Sampling Bias in Research

 Online Researcher's Sampling Guide, Part 2:

-As it turned out, the answer was a classic example of sampling bias.
+The answer was a classic example of sampling bias.

 What Are the Different Types of Sampling Bias?